 How Ecommerce Sellers Can Build Buyer Personas to Connect with Customers

-Ecommerce sellers have more potential buyers at their fingertips online than any mom-and-pop store can hope to gather.
+Ecommerce sellers have more potential buyers at their fingertips online, through the use of multichannel listing software like Sellbrite, than any mom-and-pop store can hope to gather.
 But this doesn’t mean sellers should market to as many people as possible.

 Instead of advertising to a large, indefinite group of people, ecommerce sellers have to target specific audiences.
 When marketing is directed towards specific customer types, it resonates with buyers in a way that makes them feel more connected to your products and your brand.